nye-duo/Duo-DSpace/README.md

 Both DSpace 1.8.2 and the code provided here are dependent on a Java 1.6 installation.
 It may well not work with the 1.7 version.

+###Maven 2.2

+The build of some parts of the system won't work properly with a Maven version prior to 2.2, but later versions of Maven such as Maven 3 should also be fine.

 ###BagIt

 This library depends on the related BagIt library, which must be installed as per the instructions here: